PIA-Group/BioSPPy/README.md

 A toolbox for biosignal processing written in Python.

 The toolbox bundles together various signal processing and pattern recognition methods geared towards the analysis of biosignals.

 Highlights:

-- Support for various biosignals: BVP, ECG, EDA, EEG, EMG, Respiration;
+- Support for various biosignals: BVP, ECG, EDA, EEG, EMG, Respiration
 - Signal analysis primitives: filtering, frequency analysis
 - Clustering
-- Biometrics (to do)
+- Biometrics

+Documentation can be found at: <http://biosppy.readthedocs.org/>

 ## Installation